-If you want to teach your kids Spanish, there is an almost limitless number of ways you can do it.
-From formal, structured lessons with a professional teacher to messing about in the kitchen, there is no “one-size-fits-all” way to do it.
+If you want to teach your kids Spanish, there are almost limitless ways to do it.
+From structured lessons with a teacher to chatting during dinner, there’s no single right method.

 Key Takeaways